uyuni-project/uyuni-tools/README.md

 ### Disabling features at build time

-To disable features at build time pass the `-tags` paramter with the following values in a comma-separated list:
+To disable features at build time pass the `-tags` parameter with the following values in a comma-separated list:

-* `nok8s`: will disable kubernetes support
+* `nok8s`: will disable Kubernetes support